-Chris Davidson is associate professor of English and co-director of first-year writing at Biola.
+Chris Davidson is associate professor of English, co-director of first-year writing and the current chair of the English Department at Biola.
 He teaches courses in critical thinking and writing, writing for competency, and creative writing.
 He has a bachelor's degree in English from California Polytechnic State University, San Luis Obispo, and a Master of Fine Arts in Creative Writing from University of California, Irvine.
 His work has appeared in several journals and anthologies, including Monster Verse: Poems Human and Inhuman.
 A chapbook, Poems, appeared in 2012.

 Education: Stanford, BA (Classics); Trinity College, Ireland, M.Litt.
 (Classics); Talbot, MA (Spiritual Formation); UC Irvine, Ph.D.
 (English).

 • Dean of Humanities & Social Sciences, 2005–08

 My StrengthsFinder top five: Connectedness, Learner, Intellection, Ideation, Input.

 1. What do you do in your job (briefly)?
 I get to think about and facilitate how we can discern the work of the Holy Spirit in our lives and cooperate with it.

 2. The five (or so) most influential books you've read: Besides the Scriptures, of course… can I do authors instead?

 • Fyodor Dostoevsky, The Brothers Karamazov, Notes from Underground